 After completion of the program, the majority of graduates become professional engineers working for private companies, or researchers or academic staff in private companies, governmental research institutions, and universities in the fields of energy and the environment, including hydrogen energy, both at home and abroad.

 The Department of Hydrogen Energy Systems seeks applicants with a bachelor's degree in mechanical engineering, as well as those from other relevant science and engineering departments, who wish to become engineers or researchers in the field of energy technologies for human and environmental symbiosis.
 The International Master's Program conducts entrance examinations in English.

 The educational goal of the Master's Program in the Department of Hydrogen Energy Systems is to help students gain the ability to understand the materials, processes, and safety engineering that are the basic elements of hydrogen energy technology, on the basis of mechanical engineering fundamentals, and to be able to understand and design machines and devices for hydrogen energy systems.
-To achieve this goal, the program provides the following opportunities through research for a master's thesis under the categories of advanced expertise subjects, advanced specific subjects, and ability development subjects:
+To achieve this goal, the program provides the following opportunities through research for a master's thesis under the categories of advanced expertise subjects, advanced specific subjects, different Fields subjects, and ability development subjects: